bxf1001g/Cyberpunk_Scanner/Readme.md

 pip install flask

 # 4. Run the File
-python cyberpunk_scanner.py
+python cyber_scanner.py

-In another Terminal run this
+# 5. In another Terminal run this
-ssh -R 80:localhost:5000 ssh.localhost.run
+ssh -R 80:localhost:5000 serveo.net

 you will see a link copy it and send it to anyone.